 Social media has been significantly influencing different aspects of our professional and personal lives.
-While organizations have been focusing on leveraging social media for their business growth and promotion, they have overlooked their potential in terms of improving and strengthening employee-to-employee relationships at the workplace.
+While organizations have been focusing on leveraging social media for their business growth and promotion, they have overlooked the potential of social media for effective communication at the workplace and for improving and strengthening employee-to-employee relationships.
 Most organizations are aware of the role social media can play in bringing their workforce closer together and enhance collaboration and communication between employees.
 Social media platforms can simplify the process of information sharing besides encouraging enhanced employee engagement.

 The interest of organizations to harness social media often stems from the fear of its misuse by employees.
 Organizations are of the opinion that providing their workforce with the freedom to use social media at the workplace can reduce their efficiency and productivity levels significantly.
 They believe that employees are likely to spend a major part of their working hours interacting with their friends and updating their status on social networking sites, at the organization’s expense.
 In fact, many organizations have completely banned access to social media websites for their employees, which in most cases can prove totally counterproductive.
 Moreover, most of the employees would be using social media through their smartphones, so banning social media websites on the corporate network might not actually work.

-So rather than focusing their energies on trying to curb social media usage of employees at the workplace, it is important for organizations to find the best ways to use it for improving their communication and interaction levels:
+So rather than focusing their energies on trying to curb social media usage of employees at the workplace, it is important for organizations to find the best ways to use social for effective communication at the workplace.

 How social media impacts communication at the workplace